 - 1. Plan to spend about 6 to 9 hours each week on reading and homework. - 2.
 Plan to stretch your understanding with each assignment.
 I will look for: thoughtful content, logical organization, a clear style, and appropriate format.
-Call or email me to talk about any assignment or visit the Writing Desk in the Learning Center. - 3.
+Call or email me to talk about any assignment. - 3.
 When uploading your homework on to the class Moodle site, please use MS Word (.doc format or .docx), .pdf, or Rich Text format.
 I cannot accept WORKS or PAGES format. - 4.
-Format your paper using 1 inch margins and 12 point font size (no fancy fonts or small print, please!).
-Double space your lines.
-Put YOUR NAME, the date, and the ASSIGNMENT NAME on all assignments at the top of the first page (a title page is not necessary). - 5.
-Use descriptive SUBJECT LINES in your E-mail.
-Please always include HUM103 and your last name in the SUBJECT LINE of any e-mail you send to me.
+Format your paper using MLA conventions.
+Purdue's OWL site is a helpful resource in this regard. - 5.
+Use descriptive SUBJECT LINES in your Emails.
+Please always include HUM103 and your last name in the SUBJECT LINE of any email you send to me.
 If you need to reach me in an emergency, USE ALL CAPITALS in your subject line so I can respond quickly.
 Once the term gets going, I receive several emails a day.
 Here are examples of two subject lines: